 We have taken up his case.
 And the reason it holds is that he kept the one thing most people throw away, the evidence.

-Your Broker Must Execute What You Instructed
+A Broker Has to Execute What You Instructed

 This is the core of it, and it is simple.

-When you give a clear instruction market order, the broker has to execute that.
 Quietly placing a limit order instead, or reporting a fill price that does not match what you asked for, is a failure to execute as instructed.

 That is not your trading mistake.
 It is the broker’s conduct, and it is on them.